Kashigu/BlackRose/README.md

 ## How to Install
 - Clone the repository
-- Make sure you have ts-node installed globally on your system or else it will never work if you dont have it run:
+- Make sure you have ts-node installed globally on your system or else it will never work if you don't have it run:
 - `npm install -g ts-node`
 - Inside of the folder run: `npm install` and `npm link`